This post may contain affiliate links.

 Camping World sells a line of RV mattresses from a brand called Comfort Zone.
-I do not have personal experience with this brand, but some of these mattresses are on the lower end of the price spectrum if you’re on a tighter budget.
+I do not have personal experience with this brand, but some of these mattresses are more affordable than other RV mattress brands.

 Where to buy an RV mattress in an unusual shape or size

-Finding a comfortable RV mattress can be challenging if you need a mattress in a non-standard size or unusual shape, such as the cut corner RV mattress shape that’s common for full-sized RV bunks, or rounded corners that allow for more walking space in a tiny RV bedroom.
+Finding a comfortable RV mattress can be challenging if you need a mattress in a non-standard size or unusual shape.
+As I mentioned earlier, the cut-corner RV mattress shape that’s common for RV beds can be especially hard to find.

-You might even be shopping for a mattress to replace the cushions of a U-shaped dinette booth or to fit a sleeper sofa you built yourself.
+Or you might be shopping for a mattress to replace the cushions of a dinette booth or to fit a sleeper sofa you built yourself.

 In that case, here are some options for you:

-The Tochta RV mattress company has an easy-to-use tool that lets you customize your mattress by selecting the length, width, thickness, and firmness…AND, you can even order the corner cut off at an angle, rounded, or with a notch cut out!
+The Tochta RV mattress company has an easy-to-use tool that lets you customize your mattress by selecting the length, width, thickness, and firmness.
+You can even order the corner cut off at an angle, rounded, or with a notch cut out!

 Don’t forget to protect your new mattress!

-If you’re investing several hundred dollars into a new mattress, you might also want to spend a little more and get a waterproof mattress protector to prevent your mattress from being damaged by spills, kids’ nighttime accidents, and unexpected RV problems like the bedroom air conditioning unit dripping onto the bed (that happened to me and created a big yellow stain on my mattress!).
+If you’re investing several hundred dollars into a new mattress, you might also want to spend a little more and get a waterproof mattress protector to prevent your mattress from being damaged.

 How to prevent condensation under your RV mattress

-If you RV in cold weather or store your RV in a humid climate, condensation can be a problem in an RV, causing the bottom of a mattress to become damp and grow mold or mildew.
+Cold temps and humidity can cause condensation in your RV.
+This can be a problem in an RV, causing the bottom of a mattress to become damp and grow mold.
 You can prevent this by putting a HyPUR-FLO moisture protection barrier mat from Tochta under your mattress.
 (You can customize the size and shape of it as well).